MD-PhD Program in Medicine, the Social Sciences, and Humanities (MeSH)

 Funding

 All MeSH students receive full tuition and stipend support for PhD training.
-MeSH students accepted through the PSOM and RMC tracks may receive up to full tuition and stipend support for medical school.
+MeSH students accepted through the PSOM track may receive up to full tuition and stipend support for medical school.
 National Track students do not receive any financial assistance for medical school.

-Please direct any questions regarding the MeSH program to CHeSS Director of Training Programs and Communications Fahad Sajid, PhD at fahad.sajid@bsd.uchicago.edu.
+Please direct any questions regarding the MeSH program to CHeSS Associate Director of Research, Training Programs, and Communications, Joshua Santiago, at joshua.santiago@bsd.uchicago.edu.